samaea/expensesbotworkshop/README.md

     ![LUIS Login on homepage](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_0_login.png)

-1. Click <b>“My Apps”</b> and find your (on the Azure portal created) <b>bot service “ContosoExpenses-“youralias”</b>:
+1. Click <b>“My Apps”</b> and find your <b>bot service “ContosoExpenses-“youralias”</b>:

     ![LUIS Apps](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_2-1_intents.PNG)

-1. You should now see all the preconfigured intents, which match the intents stated in the App Code Editor under the “BasicLuisDialog.cs” tab.
-Feel free to click on the intents and those along with the utterances associated with each intent.
+1. You should now see all the preconfigured intents, which matches the intents stated in the App Service Editor under the “BasicLuisDialog.cs” tab.
+Feel free to click on the intents and view the utterances associated with them.
 The utterances are sample sentences/questions that train LUIS to understand how to map sentences (utterances) to a specific intent.

     ![LUIS Intents](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_3_intents.PNG)